YuYu Hakusho: Reception

 In North America, several volumes of the manga have ranked within the weekly Nielsen BookScan graphic novels list, including volume five at both sixth and ninth in October 2004, volume six at sixth in February 2005, and volume seven at seventh in June 2005.
 In 2004, the YuYu Hakusho manga serialization sparked a controversy when a Florida grade school teacher issued a complaint about material found in an issue of the American Shonen Jump magazine purchased by a fifth-grade student at a Scholastic Book Fair.
 The complaint centered around portions of the manga containing violence, mild profanity, a character wearing a swastika, and another character smoking a cigarette.
 About 18,000 copies of the publication (out of 120,000) were returned from the fairs as a result of the matter.
 A Viz spokesperson defended the manga, clarifying that it is intended for older teens and that the alleged swastika is actually a Buddhist manji.

-The YuYu Hakusho manga publication has received mixed criticism by reviewers in English-speaking regions.
+The YuYu Hakusho manga publication has received mixed criticism from reviewers in English-speaking regions.
 Martin Ouellette of the Canadian Protoculture Addicts compared the progression of the series to Dragon Ball Z and stated, "Togashi's art, while simple, is extremely efficient and the story is really fun."
-An older article by the same reviewer disagreed with the notion that YuYu Hakusho was similar to Dragon Ball, stating that the former franchise has better developed characters, more interesting action sequences, and more humor.
+An older article by the same reviewer disagreed with the notion that YuYu Hakusho was similar to Dragon Ball, stating that the former franchise has better-developed characters, more interesting action sequences, and more humor.
 Eduardo M. Chavez of Mania.com enjoyed the manga's artwork and found that the supporting characters tend to be illustrated with more detail than the main characters.
-He praised Lillian Olsen's English translation, but disliked Viz's use of overlaying English words to translate the expression of sound effects.
-In later volumes Chavez was dismayed by the transition of the manga from the early detective cases to the Dark Tournament arc.
+He praised Lillian Olsen's English translation but disliked Viz's use of overlaying English words to translate the expression of sound effects.
+In later volumes, Chavez was dismayed by the transition of the manga from the early detective cases to the Dark Tournament arc.
 He asserted, "Seeing fight, after fight, after fight gets boring and this seriously is only the start of this trend."
 Dan Polley, a staff reviewer of Manga Life, gave an average grade to the fifth volume, which entails Yusuke's battle with Suzaku, the leader of the Four Beasts.
-Although he found some the battle sequences to be engaging, Polley judged the chapters as lacking in characterization and development overall.
+Although he found some battle sequences engaging, Polley judged the chapters as lacking in characterization and development.
 Polley also discounted the manga's comedy, considering the "bit gags or fairly lame jokes" to be "too much" at times.